 Sloth watching tour

 The chance to see a sloth in the wild in Costa Rica is such a bucket-list-worthy experience.
-They are synonymous with the country, and they are so so cute; luckily, the area surrounding La Fortuna is notorious for sloth spotting!
+They are synonymous with the country, and they are so so cute!
+Luckily, there are tons of great sloth tours in La Fortuna since this area is notorious for sloth spotting!
 In fact, on numerous occasions, I saw sloths in the town as I was walking through it!
 However, you may not be so lucky, so your best bet to see these unique mammals is to book a sloth-watching tour.

 This particular tour takes place at a sloth sanctuary run by a local family about a 10-minute drive from La Fortuna.
 Here, you have the opportunity to view two and three-toed sloths and maybe even adorable baby sloths!
 Plus, you can see toucans, frogs, parrots, and hummingbirds too.

 I learned so much about sloths and the other animals who call this property home, and I highly recommend it to other animal-loving visitors to La Fortuna!

 Exploring Arenal Volcano National Park is an adventure like no other, and on a hike, through the park, you can climb slightly up the steep face of the volcano itself, which is such a cool experience!
 Along the hike, you will take in magical views and even see up-close evidence of where the lava from the last eruption oozed down the side of the volcano!

 You can explore the park on your own or with a knowledgeable guide; entry to the park is $15 USD for adults and $5 for children.
 Our top tip is to get there as soon as they open at 8 am, so you have lots of time to explore (they close at 4 pm.)